Kevinxsn/simple_deseq/readme.md

 `git clone https://github.com/Kevinxsn/simple_deseq.git`

-2. Navigate into the cloned directory and and install the tool.
+2. Navigate into the cloned directory and install the tool.
 You can install `simple_deseq` tool with the following command:
 `cd simple_deseq`

 `python setup.py install`